Purpose of Indicator

 What This Means

-It measures how students in each school actually making progress in Reading, Writing, and Math, regardless of where they started.
+It measures how students in each school are actually making progress in Reading, Writing, and Math, regardless of where they started.

 Something To Think About

-Achievement Rating is low, the school is doing a good job growing students but students are not, on average, meeting state standards at a high rate.
+Look at a school’s Student Progress Rating in relation to its Academic Achievement Rating.
+If the Student Progress Rating is high but the Academic Achievement Rating is low, the school is doing a good job growing students but students are not, on average, meeting state standards at a high rate.

-Ex: The best schools have high Academic Achievement and High Student Progress.
+Ex: The best schools have high Academic Achievement and high Student Progress.